dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - all mapped as points(or something)
 - visualizing the specifics really aren't important here. it's the high level concepts
-  - and most of this, if processed by a person's mind is subconscious anyways. so it's not something most ppl understand, nor is it something we could consciously process
+  - and most of this, if processed by a person's mind, is subconscious anyways. so it's not something most ppl understand, nor is it something we could consciously process
 - that person's state depends on all the other variables